djmitche/web-explainers/sec-ch-ua-form-factor.md

 ## Format

-The content and format of the header and its allowed values remain to be determined.
+The content and format of the hint and its allowed values remain to be determined.

 # References